palankai/odoo-release/README.md

 Installation
 ------------

+run `python setup.py install` to make sure odootx will be available.

 Make this addon available in Odoo.
-You don't have to install (you could).
+You don't have to install in odoo.
 First time when you execute the script it will install itself.